5-Bedroom Houses Waterloo ON

 3 baths

 Heading North on King St. turn right, property will be on right.
-Student-Friendly Rooms for Rent Near University 'TWO SINGLE ROOMS AVAILBALE AT THIS TIME' Welcome to your new home away from home!
-This well-maintained property offers comfortable and affordable rooms for rent in a safe, student-friendly
+Student-Friendly Rooms for Rent Near the University – 3 Rooms Available Welcome to your new home away from home!
+This well-maintained property offers three private rooms for rent in a safe, student-friendly neighborhood just

 Heather-jean Shingler,Re/max Icon Realty